 Biometric Residence Permit (BRP) collection

-You must collect your BRP (the full visa) as soon as you can and within 10 days of arrival.
-You will receive information about this from UK Visas and Immigration (UKVI) in your country of application.
+You must collect your BRP before your vignette expires or within 10 days of arriving in the UK, whichever is the later.
+Your email decision letter when your visa is granted includes instructions.
 Please collect your BRP promptly so that you can enrol; your college will need to have an electronic copy of both your passport id page and the BRP.
 Do also carefully check the information on the BRP card.
 If there is an error please see Section 11 below.